cloudquery/policies/transformations/aws/compliance-free/README.md

  ```

+ See [Hub](https://hub.cloudquery.io) to browse individual plugins and to get their detailed documentation.

 #### Running Your dbt Project

 Navigate to your dbt project directory, where your `dbt_project.yml` resides.
-Make sure to have an existing profile in your `profiles.yml` that contains your snowflake connection and authentication information.
+Make sure to have an existing profile in your `profiles.yml` that contains your PostgreSQL/Snowflake/BigQuery connection and authentication information.

 If everything compiles without errors, you can then execute: